datavis-tech/topologica/README.md

 });
 ```

 The above example sets two properties at once, `firstName` and `lastName`.
-When this is invoked, all dependencies of `fullName` are defined, so `fullName` is synchronously computed.
+When this is invoked, all inputs of `fullName` are defined, so `fullName` is synchronously computed.

 If a property in `stateChange` is equal to its previous value using strict equality (`===`), it is _not_ considered changed, and reactive functions that depend on it will _not_ be invoked.
 You should therefore use only [immutable update patterns](https://redux.js.org/recipes/structuringreducers/immutableupdatepatterns) when changing objects and arrays.